yumyo/blunt-snippets/README.md

 WordPress Plugin that let's you embed any HTML, CSS, JavaScript or PHP snippet into content and widgets using shortcodes.

-This plugin requires that the Advanced Custom Fields plugin by Elliot Condon be installed and active.
+This plugin works best if the Advanced Custom Fields plugin by Elliot Condon is installed and active.

 Create a code snippet then copy and paste the shortcode to wherever you need to embed it...